mloeffler/lslogit/README.md

 ## Installation

-You can install the latest version of *lslogit* it by typing:
+You can install the latest version of *lslogit* via Stata by typing:

 	. net from https://mloeffler.github.io/stata/
 	. net install lslogit